 Quechua the ancestral language in Peru

-Of all the languages spoken in ancient Peru, such as Aymara and Puquina in the southern highlands, or Mochica, Tallan and Quingnam on the north coast, there was one language that was destined for a key role: it first became the lingua franca of the vast Inca empire and then later was used by the Spaniards to impose Catholicism and in general their domination over the inhabitants of the conquered empire.
+the quechua language in peru is languages spoken in ancient Peru, such as Aymara and Puquina in the southern highlands, or Mochica, Tallan and Quingnam on the north coast, there was one language that was destined for a key role: it first became the lingua franca of the vast Inca empire and then later was used by the Spaniards to impose Catholicism and in general their domination over the inhabitants of the conquered empire.

 In the ninth century AD, this language, Quechua, was just one of many spoken around the territory that later became Peru, and was found in just the central coast and highlands of what is today the department of Lima.
 From here, over the following centuries the language spread gradually into neighboring territories in the department of Ancash, Huanuco, Jum’n and Pasco.